FAQ

 For imported schedules where Shiftd marks engine mutability as off (engineMutable === false), direct admin assignment edits are blocked because they bypass request history, reduce auditability, and make it harder to tell who initiated a post-publish change.

-Yes, but only after moving the schedule back to Admin Adjustment when that rollback is allowed.
+Direct edits to existing published imported assignments are different.
+Those still require moving the schedule back to Admin Adjustment when that rollback is allowed.

 Does approving a trade or giveaway update every device?